 “Our clients sometimes come in feeling so nervous that the finger prick might hurt.
 For our volunteers it’s a great opportunity to explain just how simple this test is and reassure them that it’s not painful.
 From there, the clients are often fascinated by the testing process.
 It looks like a science experiment and people ask questions and engage in the process.
 The best thing about that is that it captures their attention, and before they know it, the test is complete, and their results are ready,” Mackenzie explains.

 One Tent Health has ambitious plans, and expansion is firmly on the agenda.
-“Our current goal, with the warm weather coming around, is to be able to screen 100 people each weekend.
-With support, we’re hoping to buy more tents and equipment so we can screen and rapidly link people to PrEP at multiple locations, on the same day, for the first time ever.
+“Our current goal, with the new semester coming around, is to be able to screen over 100 people each weekend.
+With support, we’ve been able to buy more tents and equipment so we’ll be able to screen and rapidly link people to PrEP at multiple locations, on the same day, for the first time ever.
 We are also looking at expanding to new cities over the next few years.
 INSTI is, and will continue to be, one of the most important parts of our strategy.”